FSXAC/FSXAC.github.io/documents/CIVL250/module4.md

 The CRF aims to understand the complexity of cities and the drivers that contribute to resiliency.
 There are four main dimensions to a resilient city, each with three drivers.

-1. ##### Health & Well Being
+#### Dimension 1: Health & Well Being

 1. **Basic needs satisfied**: all have access to basic resource needed to survive (food, water, sanitation, energy, and shelter).
 2. **Support livelihood and employment**: have diverse career, investment, and social welfare opportunities; adequate skills, training, and labor policies.
 3. **Public health**: effective public healthcare.

-2. ##### Economy & Society
+#### Dimension 2: Economy & Society

 1. **Promote cohesive and engaged communities**: collective identity and mutual support; encouraging diversity, tolerance/inclusion for other cultures.
 2. **Social stability, security, and justice**: comprehensive law enforcement to ensure safety and justice.
 3. **Foster economic prosperity**: availability of funding; diverse economy; attract business investments.

-3. ##### Leadership & Strategy
+#### Dimension 3: Leadership & Strategy

 1. **Encourage leadership and effective management**: strong leadership, cross-sector communication, and evidence-based decision-making.
 2. **Broad range of stakeholders**: everyone is informed and involved in the city; communication between the government and public is timely.
 3. **Foster long-term and integrated planning**: align sectoral plans and projects to city’s vision and appropriately address city’s needs.

-4. ##### Infrastructure & Environment
+#### Dimension 4: Infrastructure & Environment

 1. **Provide or enhance protective assets**: provide or maintain protective assets, natural or built, such as sea walls or wetlands.
 2. **Ensure critical services continuity**: actively manage and enhance natural and man-made resources.
 3. **Reliable communication and mobility**: free flow of people, information, and goods.

+### Rotterdam Case Study

 ### Planet Scale Resiliency